ruboerner/pygravmag3d/README.md

 For a more complete, runnable demonstration (including triangulation, plotting and comparisons with analytical solutions) see the Jupyter notebook `example_01.ipynb` included in this repository.

+## References

+This package is based on the MATLAB implementation of that can be accessed at [github.com/ruboerner/GravMag3D](https://github.com/ruboerner/GravMag3D).